christian-posta/scripted-solo-demos/agentgateway/README.md

 ## OPA Policy Enforcement

+We need to uncomment this part in the /opa/openai route:

+          # includeRequestBody:
+          #   maxRequestBytes: 8192
+          #   allowPartialMessage: false
+          #   packAsBytes: false

 _Note: Until the https://github.com/agentgateway/agentgateway/pull/578 is fixed, we may not be able to demo this very well_

 You will need to start the OPA ext_auth server: